gazealytics/gazealytics-master/README.md

 ![Saccades can be classified by short, long, glance types; saccade filtering: between AOIs](images/saccade_types_with_saccade_filtering.png)

-### spatiotemporal visualization linked with TWI and video
+### Spatiotemporal visualization linked with TWI and video
 Example of Gazealytics GUI layout showing data panel (upper left), spatial panel, video panel, timeline panel, and control panel (right).

 Spatiotemporal visualizations can be linked with time-window-of-interests (TWI) and videos.
 When a specific TWI is chosen, the video will be automatically set to corresponding start time of the selected TWI.